What is culture?

 Life has no inherent meaning, and individuals must give it meaning through their subjective experiences.
 From this standpoint, Value is a subjective concept that varies from person to person and culture to culture.

-People seek medical or business school because they believe that the value of a doctor outweighs the cost of their human capital investment.
+Ex: People seek medical or business school because they believe that the value of a doctor outweighs the cost of their human capital investment.

+In the market view, if you don’t provide value, customers determine which products, services, or businesses succeed or fail.
+We must satisfy the customer, which is where marketing and branding come in to evoke emotions and enhance value.
 Again, if labour is attached to value, how do we explain luxury goods?
-Why do Apple and Louis Vuitton, for example, have such command and pricing power, and they can charge five times or ten times more than others and never go on sale?
+Why do Apple and Louis Vuitton, for example, have such command and pricing power, and they can charge five or ten times more than others and never go on sale?

-It’s because they’re focused obsessively on value and the customer experience and that’s what gives them that pricing power.
+It’s because they’re focused obsessively on value and the customer experience, and that’s what gives them that pricing power.

 Craftsmanship